zecos/tezt/README.md

 ## Tezt

-***This is a work in process...it's all right, but it's not really ready for production use, and there are probably a lot of bugs..and I'm not sure how long it will take me to fix reported issues/add features***
+***BUYER BEWARE: This is a work in process...it's all right, but it's not really ready for production use, and there are probably a lot of bugs..and I'm not sure how long it will take me to fix reported issues/add features***

 This is a minimalistic testing library that doesn't usurp control of your node process.